Thomas Midgley Jr.: Leaded gasoline

-The risks associated with exposure to lead were known at least 150 years before, when Benjamin Franklin wrote about his experiences as a typesetter.
+The risks associated with exposure to lead have been known at least since the 2nd century BC, while efforts to limit lead's use date back to at least the 16th century.
 Midgley experienced lead poisoning himself, and was warned about the risk of lead poisoning from TEL as early as 1922.
-Midgley knew well the hazards of lead.
+Midgley well knew the hazards of lead.
 He investigated whether the risks, both in production and use, could be managed.
 Testing on the exhaust was completed, which he used to support the idea that 1 part tetraethyl lead per 1300 of gasoline could safely be used.
-After the initial, tragic worker exposures, controls were developed to allow the process to operate safely.
+After the initial worker exposures, controls were developed to allow the process to operate safely.
 Leaded gasoline use grew exponentially.
-The chronic impacts of environmental lead were grossly underestimated.
+The cumulative chronic impacts of environmental lead were grossly underestimated.

-On October 30, 1924, Midgley participated in a press conference to demonstrate the apparent safety of TEL, in which he poured TEL over his hands, placed a bottle of the chemical under his nose, and inhaled its vapor for 60 seconds, declaring that he could do this every day without succumbing to any problems.
-However, the State of New Jersey ordered the Bayway plant to be closed a few days later, and Jersey Standard was forbidden to manufacture TEL again without state permission.
+On October 30, 1924, Midgley participated in a press conference to demonstrate the apparent safety of TEL, in which he poured TEL over his hands, placed a bottle of the chemical under his nose, and inhaled its vapor for sixty seconds, declaring that he could do this every day without succumbing to any problems.
+However, the state of New Jersey ordered the Bayway plant to be closed a few days later, and Jersey Standard was forbidden to manufacture TEL again without state permission.
 Production was restarted in 1926 after intervention by the federal government.
 High-octane fuel, enabled by lead, was important to the military.
 Midgley later took a leave of absence from work after being diagnosed with lead poisoning.
 He was relieved of his position as vice president of GMCC in April 1925, reportedly due to his inexperience in organizational matters, but he remained an employee of General Motors.

 Freon

-In the late 1920s, air conditioning and refrigeration systems employed compounds such as ammonia (NH3), chloromethane (CH3Cl), propane, methyl formate (C2H4O2), and sulfur dioxide (SO2) as refrigerants.
-Though effective, these were toxic, flammable or explosive.
+In the late 1920s, air conditioning and refrigeration systems employed compounds such as ammonia (NH3), chloromethane (CH3Cl), propane, methyl formate (HCO2CH3), and sulfur dioxide (SO2) as refrigerants.
+Though effective, these were toxic, flammable, or explosive.
 The Frigidaire division of General Motors, at that time a leading manufacturer of such systems, sought a non-toxic, non-flammable alternative to these refrigerants.

 Midgley, working with Albert Leon Henne, soon narrowed his focus to alkyl halides (the combination of carbon chains and halogens), which were known to be highly volatile (a requirement for a refrigerant) and also chemically inert.
 They eventually settled on the concept of incorporating fluorine into a hydrocarbon.
 They rejected the assumption that such compounds would be toxic, believing that the stability of the carbon–fluorine bond would be sufficient to prevent the release of hydrogen fluoride or other potential breakdown products.
 The team eventually synthesized dichlorodifluoromethane, the first chlorofluorocarbon (CFC), which they named "Freon".
 This compound is more commonly referred to today as "Freon 12", or "R12".

-Freon and other CFCs soon largely replaced other refrigerants, but also had other applications.
-A notable example was their use as a propellant in aerosol products and asthma inhalers.
-The Society of Chemical Industry awarded Midgley the Perkin Medal in 1937 for this work.